YORKSHIRE DANCE, LEEDS

 “I invited some of my closest working colleagues to be part of this initial programme – funny, smart women (and a few renegade men), who have something to say and a unique way of saying it.
 Their work is surprising, bold and intelligent.
 They are quiet anarchists, searching for an appropriate language to say what they need to say.
 They are mature, experienced makers, researchers, producers, writers, performers, dancers, managers, musicians and composers – artists whose work needs to be seen and whose voices need to be heard.”
 Charlotte Vincent

-In 2016 Juncture is curated by Gillie Klieman.
+In 2016 Juncture was curated by Gillie Klieman.
 Details of the next Juncture Festival 27 – 30 October 2016.

 “Congratulations for a stunning festival: it was the best thing I’ve seen in the Leeds dance world for a long time (ever?)”
 Film Maker, Leeds